Short Fiction & Poetry

 Apple blossoms flutter to the earth around her, and she spins, letting them settle on her dark hair like flakes of sugar, or cocoanut, or snow.

-* You Must Not Dare to Free the Breeze (100 words).
+* You Must Not Dare to Free the Breeze (100 words, fantasy).
 Published in Holly & Broom (Iron Faerie Publishing), January 2025.

 Wind billows from the organ’s pipes, a billowing maelstrom loosed from within the polished valves, and in seconds it rips through the cobweb-spun church.